Insights

 Police road closed sign with police car blocking the road

-In the year ending June 2023 there were 1,633 fatalities on UK roads.
-Although this was a 9% decline on the previous year, death and injury on the roads is arguably the single most neglected human development challenge.
+Despite a 9% decline in UK road fatalities compared to the previous year, death and injury on the roads is arguably the single most neglected human development challenge.
 For decades, the term ‘Road Traffic Accidents’ has been commonplace to address road incidents – but is it a suitable term to use?
 Road incidents can be life changing for family and loved ones, who have now been placing pressure on Road Safety groups, policy makers, and the media to explore alternatives.

 IAM RoadSmart have always maintained that the term ‘accident’ is not suitable when referring to road incidents in general.
 We’ve all heard the saying ‘accidents happen’, but is it good enough to fall back on – especially when considering workplace health and safety on the road?